Mr. HASTINGS of Washington. Mr. Chairman, I yield myself such time as I may consume.

 I reserve the balance of my time.

-I urge my colleagues to reject this misguided bill, and I yield back the balance of my time.
+I encourage my colleagues to vote ``yes,'' and I yield back the balance of my time.